Crete Our Top Selections

 Little known to non-Greeks, many wealthy Athenians have summer homes on the island.
 Easily reached by Athens on a 2 day family sailing trip, its quiet beaches, picturesque ‘Chora’ and eco-tourism possibilities make it a great choice for families looking for off the beaten path experiences in Greece with kids.

 Hydra is another Greek island that can be easily reached from Athens.
 Many people choose to visit on a day trip, but staying a few days really reveals the charm of the island.
 It has a unique mix of the glamourous and the traditional – a place where the kids can enjoy donkey rides, but where your next door neighbour may be a Greek TV star.
 Perhaps the island’s most appealing aspect though, is that it is traffic free.
 The perfect Greek island for families seeking a quiet break!

 Finally, we have the almost completely unknown Greek island of Astypalaia.
 Best visited by families who have previously been to Greece and want to get to know the country on a deeper level, this is the place to come to experience Greece with kids like a Greek!
 The town square in the Chora is a focal point of entertainment, from where endless other opportunities radiate out.
 Eco-tourism, outdoor activities, watersports, and traditional cuisine are all waiting to be enjoyed.
 You can find out more in our guide to Astypalaia.

 Find out more about visiting Greece with kids

 If you would like some assistance in planning a family vacation in Greece, we are here to help.
 As Greek moms, we know all the best places to stay, visit, and things to do.
-Take a look at our trip planning service here, and we’ll help you create the perfect family vacation in Greece.
+Take a look at our family trip planning service, and we’ll help you create the perfect family holidays in Greece.